infinite-options/Expo-Demo-App/README.md

 # Expo-Demo-App
-Expo App with Login and Navigation
+Expo Demo App to demonstrate Login and Navigation